 Having reviewed this post on accessing private repos, I’m still stick on a particular problem.

 I’m attempting to access a gem via third-party, private github repo, specifically the excellent Hydejack jekyll theme.
 As a paid customer, I have access to the “PRO” package as a .zip archive or a gem, via ssh key provided with the .zip archive.
-Configuring my ~.ssh/config
+Configuring my ~.ssh/config and adding the private key to ~.ssh/, the build works as expected locally, per these directions.

 For Netlify, I’ve attempted:

-to my private gitlab repo - Adding
+Adding ~.ssh to my private gitlab repo

-as build environment variables combined with a custom build command along the lines of the above post.
+Adding SSH_KEY and SSH_CONFIG as build environment variables combined with a custom build command along the lines of the above post.

 Both fail, as follows: